bjohnstonumw/pickupgames/README.md

 Installation:

 1. If you haven't already, clone the git into your preferred directory.
 2. Open mySQL.
-You have to source two sql files: install/install.sql and install/geodist.sql.
+You have to source two sql files: install/install.sql.
 3. Point your browser to localhost/yourdirectory and go.
 Have a blast.

 Features: